Niria/link-board-tsoha/README.md

 ## Planned Features

+Features marked with - [x] have been implemented

 - [x] User can create an account, sign in and out
 - [ ] User can edit their profile
 - [ ] User profiles can be set to either public or private